tcmaynard/p32nrx/README.md

 p32nrx
 ======

-p32nrx - a Vagrant virtual box for NetRexx development using Ubuntu 12.04 LTS (Precise Pangolin)
+A Vagrant virtual box for NetRexx development using Ubuntu 12.04 LTS (Precise Pangolin)